hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 System which allows USERS to enter into sessions on the Common app and perform user actions.
 All "log-in" and similar language is deprecated and semantically incorrect.

+See the [Web Wallets](./Web-Wallets.md) entry for documentation of the sign-in flow.

 ### Stake

 Community Stake is a feature whereby COMMUNITY ADMINS allow MEMBER PROFILES' ADDRESSES to deposit Ethereum into a smart contract in exchange for ERC1155 tokens.
 The received tokens are considered "stake."
 Stake is used for GATING content and features across a FORUM COMMUNITY.